ranahanocka/MeshCNN/README.md

 ```

-# Contributing
+# Questions / Issues
-Contributions to this repository are very welcome.
-Open an issue if you: have problems running the code, want to suggest improvements, or want to submit a pull request.
+If you have questions or issues running this code, please open an issue so we can know to fix it.

 # Acknowledgments
 This code design was adopted from [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).